 What Is an Esthetician?

-Esthetician is another name for skincare specialist.
-This occupation involves evaluating the condition of a client's skin, determining what treatments will best enhance that individual's appearance, and discussing those alternatives with him or her.
+An "esthetician" is another name for a skincare specialist.
+This occupation involves evaluating the condition of a client's skin, determining which treatments will best enhance that person's appearance, then explaining and administering those treatments to the client.

 Estheticians give clients facials, remove unwanted hair, do microdermabrasion, apply chemical peels, and sell skincare products.
 They are also trained to recognize conditions that require treatment by a dermatologist, a physician who specializes in skin.
 Esthetics is a branch of cosmetology.

 A Day in the Life of an Esthetician

 The typical esthetician spends their day in a clinical setting using a variety of skin treatments to fit a patient's needs.
 The day usually starts with basic cleaning duties and other tasks that prepare the space for clients.
 Once it's time for your first appointment of the day, you'll greet the patient, inquire about their concerns and skincare goals, inspect the skin, then come up with a treatment plan.

 Plans usually include special treatments that an esthetician performs in the clinic.
 The types of procedures are constantly evolving.
 Some treatments are as simple as applying skincare products, while others employ the use of specialized lights or acupuncture-style needles.
 Appointments may end with makeup application.
 Estheticians also educate clients about products and make recommendations for skincare routines at home.